transdisciplinary/neat-starter/src/posts/debunking.md

 \-once dead, there is an embedded “freedom”(connectedness) , the choice to do, to choose, what moves (you)through you, perhaps.
 If i'm thinking of an artist as a muse, a vessel, a portal, a potential for a device for divine, whether the divine is foucault or the divine feminine (perhaps they one and the same anyhow), then within death is perhaps located the ability to fully commit, to be fully present.
 I also feel here a connection to the latour text, as he spoke about types of critique- people projecting fake meaning into what they are doing, people being simply vessels to be moved by a larger force unbeknownst to them.
 In death there could exist a third option, although i'm unsure of how it could be called.
 A dance between it all stories being fake and then allowing the fakeness to guide real material actions that we both could predict the consequences of and also not.

-Sorry for rambling.
+### Sorry for rambling

-One of my favorite james baldwin quotes
+One of my favorite James Baldwin quotes

 “..because only an artist can tell, and only artists have told since we have heard of man, what it is like for anyone who gets to this planet to survive it.
 What it is like to die, or to have somebody die; what it is like to be glad.
 Hymns don’t do this, churches really cannot do it.
 The trouble is that although the artist can do it, the price that he has to pay himself and that you, the audience, must also pay, is a willingness to give up everything, to realize that although you spent twenty-seven years acquiring this house, this furniture, this position, although you spent forty years raising this child, these children, nothing, none of it belongs to you.
 You can only have it by letting it go.
 You can only take if you are prepared to give, and giving is not an investment.
 It is not a day at the bargain counter.
 It is a total risk of everything, of you and who you think you are, who you think you’d like to be, where you think you’d like to go — everything, and this forever, forever.”